Drama

 Faculty Leader (inc. Drama)

 The foundation of Drama at Notre Dame is built on an environment where caring, tolerance, listening and respect for each other are inherent elements.
-This creates a safe, enjoyable and secure classroom that does not threaten or expose, but challenges and enlightens.
+This creates a committed, respectful and safe learning environment that does not threaten or expose, but challenges and enlightens.
 Young people are valued as individuals whose creative responses to the world around them, based on what they know and understand, will form the basis of the work.

 Drama provides the opportunity for students to be immersed in creative, interactive activity.
-It offers the perfect backdrop to develop and nurture students’ collaborative ability, confidence and self-esteem.
+It offers the perfect backdrop to develop and nurture students’ oracy skills, collaborative ability, confidence and self-esteem.

-In Drama we aim to help each pupil to:
+In Drama we aim to help each student to:

 • Gain an understanding of themselves, other people and the world around them